zeisthegd/TheSun/README.md

 ## The Installation
-To download the program, access [itch](https://penwyn.itch.io/the-sun), scroll down and find the Download Now button.
+To download the program, please access [itch](https://penwyn.itch.io/the-sun), scroll down and find the Download Now button.
 Then, download the program files, extract, and run the program.

 ## The Input And Output
 ### The Input